How to Import WordPress Posts

-Once you've mapped all posts import elements, click on the Continue to Step 4 button at the bottom (not shown).
+Once you've mapped all the post import elements, click on the Continue to Step 4 button at the bottom (not shown).

 The Import Settings interface is next.
 Here, you can modify the import configuration and other settings.
 First of all, click Auto-detect to generate a unique identifier.
-As the name implies, this allows WP All Import to uniquely identify posts, which is especially important to avoid creating duplicates and to update existing posts on subsequent runs of the same import.
+As the name implies, this identifies unique posts, which helps our plugin to avoid creating duplicates and also update existing posts.

-In this panel, you can also define how WP All Import should behave when the import is run again.
+Speaking of updating existing posts, this panel lets you define how an import should behave if it is run again.
 For example, you can instruct it to remove posts if they are no longer in the import file.

 Below this, two other panels allow you to define Scheduling Options and Configure Advanced Settings.
-These can be left untouched for now.
+You can leave these alone for now.

 To go to the next step, click Continue at the bottom.

-Step 5: Run the Import and Check Imported Posts
+Step 5: Run the Import and Check the Imported Posts

 So long as everything looks correct, click on Confirm & Run Import to run the import.
 You'll see the following screen once the import completes:

-To check that your WordPress posts were correctly imported, validate them via Posts › All Posts.
+To verify that your import succeeded, review the new posts at Posts › All Posts.

 Import WordPress Posts – Advanced Topics

-While setting up the import process in Step 2, use the Add Filtering Options section in the Review Import File screen to add your desired filter and selectively choose which WordPress posts to import.
+While setting up the import process in Step 2, use the Manage Filtering Options section in the Review Import File screen to add filters that selectively choose which WordPress posts to import.
 You need to add a target Element, a Rule to apply, and a Value to filter by.

 For example, if you want to import only posts related to New York City, you can add a filter containing "New York City" or "NYC" in the category import field: